-Ginger is our 6 year old pomeranian who was rehomed to us in May 2010 from a breeder.
+Ginger is our 10 year old pom who was rehomed to us in 2010 from a breeder.
 She was never bred but also didn't get the attention that we feel a dog deserves, just being one of the "pack" of an alarming number of little dogs.
 She's landed in the good life at our house and we think she knows it.
-It's been fun and rewarding to see her personality unfold over the past year, and see her confidence in her position in our family grow.
+It's been fun and rewarding to see her personality unfold and see her confidence in her position in our family grow.

 I like to cook, garden, read, and play on the computer.
 Mostly I'm rather lazy.
 But I am known among my family and friends as a pretty dang good cook.
 Mostly I'm a comfort cook rather than gourmet.
 I have favorite dishes I make over and over and over, with variations on the ingredients.
 I love to read recipes and often will collect several versions of the same recipe and make my own conglomeration of it.
 When I get a recipe from someone I usually end up making my own modifications after a first pass at the original recipe.
 Cook's Illustrated is my favorite line of recipe books and their Top 1000 Best Recipes is my all time favorite cook book, the one I go to often.
 Reading their recipe books is like an online cooking school.
 Lately I've been trying for quicker healthier foods rather than the long cooking processes.
 We love vegetables and oven roasting or grilling them is a favorite method.

-I don't have tons of food dislikes although I have so many likes that I often don't feel the need to push myself to develope a taste for something.
+I don't have tons of food dislikes although I have so many likes that I often don't feel the need to push myself to develop a taste for something.
 I really dislike canned tuna in anything.
 I like fresh tuna okay but not canned.
+I accidentally ordered tuna pizza in Italy and couldn't eat more than a bite.
+It's one of our funnier stories from that trip.
 My mom ruined me for macaroni salad (the mayonnaise-based kind) as a kid so really despise that although I love pasta salads, especially anything with orzo or curly pasta and feta cheese.
 I LOVE LOVE LOVE cheese.
 Love cheese.

 I love to travel, even if only in my own mind.
 Outside the U.S., I've gone to Japan, Hong Kong, Jamaica, Puerto Vallarta, Victoria, British Columbia, and Vancouver, British Columbia.
-At one time I desperately wanted to relocate to Australia and even got an immigration packet from the Australian embassy.
-I've also been to Manhattan, Pittburgh and Philadelphia, New Orleans (twice, once during Mardi Gras), Fort Lauderdale and Miami, Houston and Galveston (before Hurricane Ike), and Washington, DC.
+Oh, and Italy, of course!
+We recently had a big vacation back to Italy and squeezed in a stop in Paris and Amsterdam, both places we can't wait to go back to.
+Paris canNOT be done in two days.
+We merely got a taste of it and already are planning a trip back (hopefully late spring 2017).
+I've also been to Manhattan, Pittsburgh and Philadelphia, New Orleans (twice, once during Mardi Gras), Fort Lauderdale and Miami, Houston and Galveston (before Hurricane Ike), and Washington, DC.
 Also all over California, Arizona, parts of Oregon and Washington.

 Reading is my #1 addiction and I read a wide variety of genres, including historical romance, science fiction, fantasy fiction, cooking, crafting, gardening, home improvement, computer, history, some erotica, children's, young adults, even some teenager-type books.